Oleksiy Mazikin

-Oleksiy Mazikin (born 16 February 1975) is a Ukrainian boxer best known to win the silver medal at the 2001 World Championships in the Men's Super Heavyweight division.
+Oleksiy Mazikin (born 16 February 1975) is a Ukrainian former professional boxer.
+He is best known for winning the silver medal at the 2001 World Championships in the Men's Super Heavyweight division.

 Amateur

 Mazikin was a successful amateur but kept losing to southpaws.

-At the Olympics 2000 he lost to southpaw Audley Harrison, at the World Championships 2001 where he achieved his best result beating Alexander Povetkin 36:30 and Pedro Carrión he lost the final to southpaw Ruslan Chagaev.
+At the 2000 Olympics he lost to southpaw Audley Harrison, at the World Championships 2001 where he achieved his best result beating Alexander Povetkin 36–30 and Pedro Carrión, he lost the final to southpaw Ruslan Chagaev.

 At the Olympics 2004 he beat Aliaksandr Apanasionak and was defeated by southpaw Roberto Cammarelle.